 Thank you for your interest in employment at the Foreign Policy Research Institute.
 See below for all open positions within the organization.
 If you would like to be considered for any future openings, we encourage you to submit a resume and cover letter for future consideration.
 All resumes will be kept on file and reviewed as openings arise.
 The Foreign Policy Research Institute is an equal opportunity employer.

-Term of Fellowship: 15 June 2017-15 June 2018 (start/end date adjustable)
+Term of Fellowship: 15 April-31 December 2020 (end date adjustable)

-Application Deadline: 17 April 2017
+Application Deadline: 1 April 2020

-Selection Decision: NLT 15 May 2017
+Selection Decision: NLT 15 April 2020

 The Foreign Policy Research Institute is delighted to announce the availability of Lt.
 Gen. Bernard E. Trainor USMC Veterans Fellowships for 2020.
 These limited number of fellowships will be competitively awarded to deserving veterans of the armed forces who hold a passionate desire to work in journalism or in long-form, non-fiction writing.
 Post-9/11 veterans in college or graduate school, recent graduates, or individuals who have recently separated from the military are encouraged to apply.
 These fellowships will provide between $3,000 and $10,000 to help make travel or other writing support possible.

 These individuals will gain skills and experience through writing for Geopoliticus: The FPRI Blog and other in-house and external publications and through interaction with the other fellows and FPRI staff.